Pyomo/pyomo/examples/gdp/two_rxn_lee/README.md

 linear flow-conversion relationship within separate conversion regimes.
 A bilinear maximum demand constraint exists on the product of flow and conversion.

+The example was originally based on an example from Lee and Grossmann, 2003.